DrMint/Litrato/README.md

 ### Sharpening
 ![](https://www.r-entries.com/etuliens/img/PT/5.jpg)

-Makes the image look sharpen or blurrier.
+Makes the image look sharper or blurrier.
 - `Seek bar`: the image’s sharpness (between -100% and 100%).

 ### Colorize
 ![](https://www.r-entries.com/etuliens/img/PT/6.jpg)

-Makes the image look sharpen or blurrier.
+Apply one color and saturation to the entire image.
 - `Color seek bar`: the color you which to use.
 - `Seek bar`: the color’s saturation (between 0% and 100%).